etienobongedo/etienobongedo/README.md

 I'm a Data Analyst and Business Intelligence Analyst passionate about transforming raw data into actionable insights.
 I specialize in exploratory data analysis to deeply understand datasets and drive data-driven decision making.

 - 💡 Skilled in PostgreSQL, Excel, and Power BI for robust data analysis and visualization
-- 🤖 Currently integrating AI into my work and learning process to unlock new possibilities
+- 🤖 Integrating AI solutions into my workflow, currently expanding my knowledge in GenAI as an intern at TechStylers
+- 🛠️ Developing my data analytics journey through real-world projects on DataCamp
 - 📊 Dedicated to making sense of data and delivering value to organizations
 - 🌱 Always eager to learn, grow, and explore innovative analytical solutions